-- Get a taste of traditional Balinese Cuisine and learn to cook it at Balinese Cooking Class.
+- Get a taste of traditional Balinese Cuisine and learn to cook it at a Balinese Cooking Class.

 View this post on Instagram

 Get cafe happy in the food lovers paradise of Canggu.
-More spread out than the neighbouring Seminyak, Legian and Kuta regions, visitors to Canggu will almost definitely need some form of transport – and preferably (if you are feeling confident) a scooter to avoid what can be crippling traffic.
+More spread out than the neighboring Seminyak, Legian and Kuta regions, visitors to Canggu will almost definitely need some form of transport – and preferably (if you are feeling confident) a scooter to avoid what can be crippling traffic.

 Things to do in Canggu

 - Cafe hop.
 If you need to stock up on Insta-friendly foodie photos, you’ll be spoilt for choice in Canggu.
-And if you always wanted to have a floating breakfast or lunch, there are plenty of picture perfect spots on offer.
+And if you always wanted to have a floating breakfast or lunch, there are plenty of picture-perfect spots on offer.

 - Have a drink at Old Mans (considered the bar in Canggu)

 - Fitness and self-care is big here.
-You can find crossfit, dance, boxing, gyms and plenty of yoga joints here.
+You can find CrossFit, dance, boxing, gyms and plenty of yoga joints here.

 - Frolic in the rice terraces.
-Although Canggu is no Ubud and the terraces are more flat than tiered, rice fields can be seen practically wherever you go in Bali.
+Although Canggu is no Ubud and the rice terraces are more flat than tiered, rice fields can be seen practically wherever you go in Bali.

-Nusa Lembongan is the smaller island located next to Nusa Penida and is celebrated for it’s surf, snorkeling and manta rays.
+Nusa Lembongan is the smaller island located next to Nusa Penida and is celebrated for its surf, snorkeling and manta rays.
 It is also the site of the underwater museum – giving everything you could need for some interesting underwater photography!